 The first thing to do is to check your hitch configuration.
 If they are not according to our recommendations, you can expect trouble.
-Once you have assured that everything is properly configured and you are still experiencing trouble, contact Kuhns Mfg for a cornering kit.
+Once you have assured that everything is properly configured and you are still experiencing trouble, contact Kuhns Mfg (877-296-5851) for additional help.